 - Most of our garden furniture, bird tables and timber products come from legal, sustainable sources and carry the FSC certificates.

 - Since we opened in 2009, we have planted many trees as well as shrubs and herbaceous plants beneficial to wildlife.
 Our much admired herbaceous border features bee and butterfly favourites.

 - We provide our customers with information on how they too can improve conditions for wildlife in their own gardens.

 - We label plants which are bee favourites.

-- We are in consultation with the RSPB and Scottish Nature to determine what wildlife we have on our site, what we can do to enhance its environment, and how we can encourage biodiversity.
+- We are mindful of what we can do to enhance our environment for our local wildlife, and how we can encourage biodiversity.

-- Training: all of our staff receives in-house training to raise their awareness of the environmental issues and to enlist their support in improving our performance and encouraging our customers to improve theirs.
+- Training: all of our staff receive in-house training to raise their awareness of the environmental issues and to gain their support in improving our performance.
+Our staff will then encourage our customers to improve theirs.